skendanavian/tweeter/README.md

 This is a single page Twitter clone project which showcases some nice front end features using HTML, CSS,JavaScript, jQuery, and AJAX.

-The app features a responsive design that adapts for optimized mobile/tablet and large screen devices.
+The app features a responsive design that adapts for optimization for mobile, tablet and large screen devices.

-I built all of the front-end features as per my course requirements while studying at Lighthouse labs.
+I implemented all of the front-end features as part of my course requirements while studying at Lighthouse labs.
 The server side functionality for the app was however provided to me prior to the build.

 ## Highlighted Features